VUMC-VMAC/GWAS_QC/README.md

    - Prepares files for uploading to the imputation server
 3. TOPMed Imputation
 4. Post-Imputation QC
+   - Option 1 (not using SNPWeights)
 	   - Variant filtering excluding for.
 	      - imputation quality (<0.8)
 	      - multi-allelic variants
 	   - Hardy-Weinberg equilibrium (p<1e-6) and minor allele frequency (<0.01)
 	   - Merging in genotyped variants with the imputed data
+	   - PC calculation
+     - Option 2 (using SNPWeights)
+	- Part 1
+	   - Variant filtering excluding for.
+	      - imputation quality (<0.8)
+	      - multi-allelic variants
+      	   - Minor allele frequency (<0.01)
+      	   - Merging in genotyped variants with the imputed data
+           - Infer ancestry using pre-calculated weights
+    	- Part 2
+	   - Hardy-Weinberg equilibrium (p<1e-6)
 	   - PC calculation

 Each step (except the TOPMed imputation) is run as a shell script in a singularity.
 The usage message for each of the scripts can be shown by running the script with the -h flag.